deeplyembeddedWP/ESP8266-DHT11-Driver-openSDK/README.md

 # ESP8266-DHT11-Driver-openSDK

- Description : This is a DHT11 Driver for ESP8266 - open SDK.
+This is a DHT11 Driver for ESP8266 - open SDK.
 This driver has been designed considering that the ESP8266 is running                at 80 MHz clock frequency.
 The driver supports usage of multiple DHT11's simultaneously to read the temperature and                relative humidity data.

  Author      : Vinay Divakar